Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 It is that the story they are telling sounds so completely in character — for Meghan, for Netflix, for Hollywood, and for the specific dynamics of a deal that was always going to produce this kind of ending once the first act ran out of story.

 The Variety piece is not the cause of anything.
-It is the documentation of a conclusion that the industry had already reached.
+It is the documentation of a conclusion the industry had already reached.
 The arm touch is memorable.
 The "sans lawyers" is unforgettable.
 The unfollow is legible.
 None of them are the point.
 The point is that six years of the Sussex project produced one genuine cultural event and was unable to build a second act proportionate to it.
 That is the miscalculation.
 Everything else is footnotes.

 The footnotes, admittedly, are extraordinary.
 We will continue to read them.
 Coffee in hand.
 As always.